Amanda loves Christmas and enjoys being frugal when it comes to decorations.

 I suppose since they're putting out Christmas stickers and ribbon and paper anyway, they decided to throw the decorations in as well.
 The result?
 Cheap decorations!
 Again, you may ask why?
 Because by the time November and December roll around, these Christmas decorations are old news for the craft stores.
 The Christmas trees, towels, signs, and stuffed animals have been out on shelves for weeks, if not months.
 It's time to begin pushing the next holidays.
 Therefore, the Christmas decorations go on sale—usually 30-50% off—just at the time you want to buy them.

-Any thrift store is a place to head for cheap decorations for any holiday, but the Goodwill and Salvation Army in particular are liable to turn up great finds for holiday decor at reasonable costs.
+Any thrift store is a place to head for cheap decorations of all styles, but the Goodwill and Salvation Army, in particular, are liable to turn up great finds for holiday decor at reasonable costs.

 The best time of year to head out looking for Christmas trees and angels may very well be right after Christmas, when people decide to donate old Christmas decorations instead of repacking them for next year.
 Of course, in November and December, the stores will have larger displays of holiday merchandise—but you'll have competition which may, unfortunately, be reflected in the prices.

 Whether you're a fan of social media or not, Facebook has become a tool for selling merchandise.
 Rather than have a garage sale or start an auction on eBay, many people simply list individual items directly to their local community in the hopes of a nearby stranger buying.
 It's similar to Craigslist but with a less shady reputation these days.
 Of course, there are never any guarantees when meeting strangers on the internet, and one should always take certain safety precautions, such as meeting in daylight and with witnesses around.

 In addition to scanning posts to Facebook Marketplace, search for private groups in your area that serve the sole purpose of connecting nearby people to buy and trade items.